m0rphine1/simple-cs-16-multihack/README.md

 ## FEATURES

-I'm current working on aimbot.
+I'm currently working on aimbot.
 So wait for my update or help me to develope this shit @m0rphine_

 ```bash
 triggerbot